EMF Testing Surveys / RF Measurement Home Inspection & FAQ Legacy Reference Page

 I am leaving this archived page for informational use – please disregard any statements implying or stating I still do residential work as I currently don’t have the bandwidth to go back and edit accordingly.
 Thank you!

 Q. What kinds of safety levels for EMFs exist?

 A. There are many set by different countries and organizations.
 The following links are only a partial list as suggested guidelines for EMF safety shift over time and there is no agreement based on the epidemiological difficulties in establishing what is considered “safe”.

-Q. Do you perform home or commercial inspections for property and real estate?
+Q. Do you perform commercial inspections for property and real estate?

-A. ScanTech performs non-destructive testing, surveys and scanning of energy fields, electromagnetic force, sound and background radiation with regards to power lines, transformers, substations, cell towers, natural stone, radon, etc.
+A. ScanTech performs non-destructive testing, surveys and scanning of energy fields, electromagnetic force, sound and background radiation with regards to power lines, transformers, substations, cell towers, natural stone, radon, etc for commercial clients only.

 We do not inspect for structural, plumbing, foundation or any other aspect of the home or building except certain parts of the heating / air conditioning (HVAC) system for possible indoor air quality issues.
 Unusual EMF readings MAY suggest an electrical wiring issue, but only a licensed electrician can make that final determination.

 NOTE: For residential surveys, we offer services virtually anywhere in the United States, but travel expenses can rapidly become more expensive unless we can do a batch of jobs together in the same area which often happens for EMF and indoor air quality testing in the Austin and Houston areas.
 However, we DO paid phone consultations – please see the HOME page for more details.

 Q. How long does it take to perform an EMF inspection?